 Cronos Price May Crash as the Trump Media Hype Cools

-This is a major positive news for the price of Cronos as it will lead to more demand for the token.
+This is major positive news for the price of Cronos as it will lead to more demand for the token.
 With Trump being the president, it also raises the possibility that the SEC will approve the Canary Capital CRO ETF.

-However, historically, such big moves in crypto tends to be short-lived as investors start to take profits.
+However, historically, such big moves in crypto tend to be short-lived as investors start to take profits.
 For example, the OKB price has lost its recent momentum and crashed by over 30% from the all-time high.

 CRO price may also plunge as this hype fades and as investors wait for another catalyst.